 So far, we’ve discussed the commonalities between LDR notifications and LDR certifications.
 Now let’s talk about the differences.
 Let’s think about the two types of LDR documentation; notifications and certifications.
 The names of the paperwork give us a clue as to what they are all about.

-.
+Let’s start with notification.
 What are we doing when we issue a notification?
-We’re notifying the TSDF about something to do with the waste stream/profile
+We’re notifying the TSDF about something to do with the waste stream/profile.

 A notification is used to notify the TSDF that: